Commercial Vehicle Accident Settlements: Everything You Need To Know

 Sample Commercial Vehicle Accident Settlements

-Tractor-trailer accident settlements tend to be larger because of the more severe injuries and higher insurance amounts available.
-Below are some sample truck accident settlements.
-Use the attorney finder at Lawsuit Info Center to find a lawyer to discuss your truck accident if you want more information about a potential payment.
+Commercial vehicle accident settlements tend to be larger because of the more severe injuries and higher insurance amounts available.
+Below are some actual commercial vehicle accident settlement amounts.

 $500,000 Truck Accident Settlement

 The insurance company for the truck driver’s company only offered $125,000 in the beginning.
-But the motorcycle driver’s lawyer was confident that they could get more compensation.
-After negotiations, the insurance company agreed to the demands.
+But the motorcycle rider’s lawyer was confident that they could get a better motorcycle accident settlement based on the long term pain his client was in.
+After some back and forth negotiations, the insurance company agreed to the demands.

 A family traveling in a sedan was ran off the road but an unmarked semi truck, causing them to flip sideways onto the median.
 Luckily, there were no serious injuries.
 Unfortunately, the truck driver did not stop and the family was unable to give any distinguishing details to the police.
 The truck driver was never located.
 The family filed a claim with their own insurance company and were able to utilize their uninsured motorist coverage.